 Introduction

 In the article “Jesus Worked on the Sabbath – John 5:17“, we will seek to understand the context in which Jesus made this statement and what it really means.
 Many people interpret this verse as a justification for disregarding Sabbath observance, but is this what Jesus was trying to teach?
-By examining the events surrounding this passage, such as the healing performed by Christ and the reactions of the Jews, we will be able to discover the true meaning of this statement.
-We will also explore the role of Jewish tradition, the concept of work on the Sabbath, and what Jesus was really defending with his response.
+By examining the events surrounding this passage, such as the healing performed by Christ and the reactions of the Jews, we will be able to uncover the true meaning of this statement.
+We will also explore the role of Jewish tradition, the concept of work on the Sabbath, and what Jesus was truly defending with His response.

 Jesus Worked on the Sabbath

-John 5:17 – “”And Jesus answered them, My Father worketh hitherto, and I work.“
+John 5:17 – “”And Jesus answered them, My Father worketh hitherto, and I work“

 To know if this is indeed what Jesus was trying to show, we need to keep the context in mind.
 What happened in the verses preceding this passage?
 Let us read the main verses of the story described in the context above: